1,000+ Opportunities

 Full proposals may be submitted only after an invitation from the Foundation.
 The Grable Foundation’s trustees review grant requests three times per year.

-Do we accept proposals from organizations and schools outside southwestern Pennsylvania?
 Unless invited, requests from organizations or schools outside of southwestern Pennsylvania unfortunately cannot be considered.
 Do we accept requests from individuals?
 Unfortunately, we cannot fulfill requests from individuals.

 Do we cover indirect/general overhead/administrative costs?
 Indirect/general overhead/administrative cost assessments—such as those typically expressed by percentage add-ons and often applied by educational, research, and other institutions—cannot be included in a grant award.
 However, direct administrative grant expenses can be requested and will be considered if justified by the project budget.

 Having trouble creating a new account?
-Please contact Devin Cecere (devin@grable.

-org) for assistance.
+Please contact Devin Cecere (devin@grable. org) for assistance.

 Forgot your password for the grants system?
-Please contact Devin Cecere (devin@grable.

-org) for assistance.
+Please contact Devin Cecere (devin@grable. org) for assistance.

 Create a new account and password to get started.